cloudControl/documentation/Guides/NodeJS/AWS S3.md

 ## Introduction
 [Amazon S3] is a Storage-as-a-Service solution.
 It provides a simple web service interface that can be used to store and retrieve data from anywhere on the web.

-This article show how to integrate Amazon S3 with your Node.js app.
+This article show how to integrate Amazon S3 with your Node app.

 ## Getting Started
-To use the official Amazon S3 SDK in your project, you should install the AWS SDK for Node.js using the [npm package manager] for Node.js.
+To use the official Amazon S3 SDK in your project, you should install the AWS SDK for Node using the [npm package manager].
 To install the SDK, type the following into a terminal window :

 ~~~bash